 The University of Iowa sent out an email to students on Friday which detailed their plans for reform following the Iowa City Police Department’s recent use of teargas and flashbangs against peaceful protestors–inducing a seizure for one protestor and knocking others unconscious.
 In the email, they acknowledge “calls from members of our campus community to cut ties with the Iowa City Police Department”.
 Student Government demanded this same action in a mass email sent just moments before the University’s.
 After a paragraph discussing how the University must be a “driver of change” they list the plan’s steps.
 Any decrease of police presence on campus is noticeably absent, particularly when compared to the demands made by Student Government and voices across social media.
 In light of these, the steps for change given by the University range from ineffective to offensive.
+Go online if you need help with student loans.

 The protests across the country this past week were sparked by an officer’s murder of George Floyd, and sustained by the tragic recent deaths of Breonna Taylor, Ahmaud Arbery, and Tony McDade.
 Since the inception of the Black Lives Matter movement, a demand for substantive change has never been so ubiquitous.
 The University’s Twitter post linking to their steps has currently garnered over one hundred comments from students demanding further action.
 So what do the people want?
 When comparing the demands of Student Government and the steps rolled out by the University, the shortcomings of their plan become obvious.